 If you like fritters, check these tomato corn fritters or tomatokeftedes in Greek; they are perfect for the rich tomato season.
 Zucchini & feta fritters are a popular summer food in our house.
 They are fragrant and light and delicious.

 There are people who hate cauliflower but would eat 4-5 of those fritters without even blinking.
 My dad used to transform leftover cauliflower into delicious fritters and the whole family would go crazy about them.
 The fritters would disappear pretty quickly and would not even make it to the table 🙂

-You can use already cooked cauliflower florets, mix them with a few ingredients, fry for a couple of minutes, and create the perfect snack.
+- Cooked cauliflower.
+You can use leftover cooked cauliflower florets, mix them with a few ingredients, fry for a couple of minutes, and create the perfect snack.

 Detailed measurements and instructions can be found on the recipe card at the bottom of the page.

 In a medium-large bowl, add the cauliflower, parmesan, yogurt, egg, mustard, and flour.
 Gently mix everything well together.
 The cauliflower will start falling apart easily, so be gentle.
 Season with sea salt and freshly ground pepper, and add the red pepper flakes if you like.

 Use high heat and let the oil become very hot before adding the fritters.

 Because the mix will be quite wet, use two teaspoons to grab the cauliflower mix and add it to the pan.
 The amount should be two full teaspoons.
 Use the spoons to form the cauliflower patties.
 Add a couple of more.
 Don't crowd the pan.